nagarjun247/demo/README.md

 Now, open the URL [http://localhost:8080/](http://localhost:8080/) in any browser to view the running application.

 ## Contributing to Chanakya
-Please [go here](CONTRIBUTING.md) for a detailed guide to contributing.
+Please [visit here](CONTRIBUTING.md) for a detailed guide to contributing.